spacebudz/lucid/docs/docs/getting-started/create-wallet.md

 order: 1
 ---

 There are multiple options to create and import a wallet in Lucid.
-In this section we are using the private key option.\
+In this section we are using the private key method.\
 If you are curious about other methods head over to [Wallet](../components/wallet.md).

 In case you have no private key yet, you can generate one with Lucid: